-A COUPLE of hungry Cats having stolen some cheese, they could not agree between themselves how to divide their booty; to law therefore they went, and a cunning Monkey was to decide their cause.
-"Let me see," said Pug (with as arch a look as could be): "ay, ay, this slice, to be sure, outweighs the other:" and with that he bites off a large piece, in order, as he told them, to make a fair balance.
+A COUPLE of hungry Cats having stolen some cheese, they could not agree between themselves how to divide their booty : to law therefore they went; and a cunning Monkey was to decide their cause. " Let me see," said Pug (with as arch a look as could be) : " aye, aye; " this slice to be sure outweighs the

+" other :" and with that he bites off a large piece, in order, as he told them, to make a fair balance.
 The other scale was now become too heavy, which gave this upright judge a fine pretence to make free with a second mouthful.
-"Hold, hold!" cried the two Cats; "give each of us our share of what is left, and we promise you we shall be content."-" If you are content," says the Monkey, "Justice is not; the law, my friends, must have its course."
-Upon this, he nibbled one piece and then the other, till the poor Cats, seeing their cheese in such a fair way to be all eaten up, most humbly begged him not to put himself to any further trouble, but give them what still remained.
-"Ha, ha, ha! not so fast, I beseech you, good ladies," said Pug: "we owe justice to ourselves as well as to you; and what remains is due to me, in right of my office."
+"Hold, hold," cried the two Cats; " give each of us " our share of what is left, and we pro-" mise you we shall be content."-"If you " are content," said the Monkey, "Justice " is not : the law, my friends, must have " its course."
+Upon this, he nibbled one piece and then the other, till the poor Cats, seeing their cheese in such a fair way to be all eaten up, most humbly begged him not to put himself to any farther trouble, but give them what still, remained. " Ha, ha, ha! not so fast, I " beseech you, good Ladies," said Pug : " we owe justice to ourselves as well as " to you ; and what remains, is due to me " in right of my office."
 Upon this he crammed the whole into his mouth at once, and with great wisdom broke up the court.

-This fable teaches us that it is better to put up with a trifle, than to run the risk of losing all we have by going to law for trifles.
+This fable teaches us that it is better to put up with a trifle, than to run the risk of losing all we have, by going to law for trifles.